SequencingDOTcom/RTP-API-Gradle-Maven-Android-OAuth-Java/README.md

 This repo contains Gradle plugin code for implementing Sequencing.com's OAuth2 authentication for your Android app so that your app can securely access to [Sequencing.com's](https://sequencing.com/) API and app chains.

 * oAuth flow is explained [here](https://github.com/SequencingDOTcom/OAuth2-code-with-demo)
-* Example that uses this Gradle is located [here](https://github.com/SequencingDOTcom/OAuth2-code-with-demo/tree/master/android)
+* Example that uses this Gradle module is located [here](https://github.com/SequencingDOTcom/OAuth2-code-with-demo/tree/master/android)

 Contents